DIKW pyramid: Knowledge

-The knowledge component of DIKW is generally agreed to be an elusive concept which is difficult to define.
-The DIKW definition of knowledge differs from that used by epistemology.
-The DIKW view is that "knowledge is defined with reference to information."
-Definitions may refer to information having been processed, organized or structured in some way, or else as being applied or put into action.
+American philosophers John Dewey and Arthur Bentley, in their 1949 book Knowing and the Known, argued that "knowledge" is "a vague word", and presented a view, distinct but foreshadowing DIKW-type models, that outlined nineteen "terminological guide-posts".
+Other definitions may refer to information having been processed, organized or structured in some way, or else as being applied or put into action.
+As such, the knowledge component of DIKW-type models is generally understood to be a concept elusive and difficult to define.
+As well, definitions of knowledge by those who study DIKW-type models differ from that used by epistemology.

-Zins has suggested that knowledge, being subjective rather than universal, is not the subject of study in information science, and that it is often defined in propositional terms, while Zeleny has asserted that to capture knowledge in symbolic form is to make it into information, i.e., that "All knowledge is tacit".
+Per Rowley, writing in 2007, the DIKW view is that "knowledge is defined with reference to information."
+Zins, also writing in 2007, has suggested that knowledge, being subjective rather than universal, is not the subject of study in information science, and that it is often defined in propositional terms, while Zeleny has asserted that to capture knowledge in symbolic form is to make it into information, i.e., that "All knowledge is tacit".

 "One of the most frequently quoted definitions" of knowledge captures some of the various ways in which it has been defined by others:

 Knowledge is a fluid mix of framed experience, values, contextual information, expert insight and grounded intuition that provides an environment and framework for evaluating and incorporating new experiences and information.
 It originates and is applied in the minds of knowers.
 In organizations it often becomes embedded not only in documents and repositories but also in organizational routines, processes, practices and norms.

 Knowledge as processed

-Mirroring the description of information as "organized or structured data", knowledge is sometimes described as:
+Mirroring the description of information as "organized or structured data", knowledge was described, as of 2007, as: